grahampugh/recipes-yaml/README.md

 # grahampugh-recipes in yaml format

-## Deprecation Warning
+## These are the yaml versions of Jamf recipes from autopkg/grahampugh-recipes

-This repo is no longer maintained, as all recipes at [autopkg/grahampugh-recipes](https://github.com/autopkg/grahampugh-recipes) are now migrated to yaml format.
+All Jamf recipes at [autopkg/grahampugh-recipes](https://github.com/autopkg/grahampugh-recipes) are currently in Plist format to allow AutoPkgr to see them.

-Please migrate to the above repo using the following commands

-    autopkg repo-delete grahampugh/recipes-yaml
-    autopkg repo-add grahampugh-recipes
+These are the YAML versions of those recipes.
+They are intended only as a documentation resource.
+I do not recommend that you add this repo to your AutoPkg search directories, because it may interfere with JamfUploader.